Bios-Marcel/stasi-blog/README.md

 There's an input and an output folder.
 Both of these can be specified via the respective parameters `input` and `output`.

-As for the expect folder structure, the following is expected:
+As for the input folder structure, the following is expected:

 ```plain
 input